ldrobnik/10dlc/docs/10dlc.md

 </figure>

-### Adding phone numbers to your Campaign
+### Adding phone numbers to your campaign

-You can add up to five phone numbers to your Campaign, depending on the registration process selected.
-Choose the numbers you want to use as Sender IDs and click Next.
+You can add up to five phone numbers to your campaign, depending on the registration process selected.
+Choose the numbers you want to use as sender IDs and click Next.

 <figure>

 ![campaign](/img/campaign.jpg)

-<figcaption>Fig. 5 10DLCs for the Campaign</figcaption>
+<figcaption>Fig. 5 10DLCs for the campaign</figcaption>

 </figure>

 :::info[Important]

-Each phone number can be assigned to a single Campaign only.
-If the phone number is grayed out, you need to unassign it from the Campaign it is currently linked to.
+Each phone number can be assigned to a single campaign only.
+If the phone number is grayed out, you need to unassign it from the campaign it is currently linked to.

 :::

-### Summary and the Campaign registration
+### Summary and the campaign registration

-Review your Campaign details.
+Review your campaign details.
 In case of any errors click Back and update the necessary fields.
 Click Register to complete the wizard.

 <figure>